Preparing for your marriage-based immigrant visa consular interview

 - Do you plan to work or attend school in the United States?

-This is a small sampling of questions.
+This is a small sampling of green card interview questions.
 In practice, the consular officer can change up the questions based on the circumstances.

 After the Interview